IB Diploma Programme (Grades 11-12)

 Philosophy

-ISB’s mission is to encourage students to learn through an international lens as thoughtful, compassionate world citizens, while embracing intellectual rigor, intercultural respect, service to our local and world communities and the promise of a peaceful world.
+Our goal at ISB is to encourage students to learn through an international lens as thoughtful, compassionate world citizens.
+We actively embrace intellectual rigor, intercultural respect, service to our local and world communities, and the promise of a peaceful world.
 As an IB for All school it is inherent in our mission that we believe every child can learn and that every child should be provided with those creative, thinking and learning skills that will carry them to success as adults.
-Furthermore, this belief is consistent with IBO’s policies and the Beaverton School District Goal that “all students will show continuous progress toward their personal learning goals, developed in collaboration with teachers and parents, and will be prepared for post-secondary education and career success.”
-Therefore, it is our Program’s vision, in the context of the inclusive and learner centered nature of both the Middle Years and Diploma Programs, that all students receive the necessary resources, guidance, accommodations, and differentiation needed to attain their highest level of personal success.
+This belief is consistent with IB’s policies and the Beaverton School District’s statement that “The District prohibits discrimination and harassment based on any basis protected by law, including but not limited to, an individual’s actual or perceived race, color, religion, sex, sexual orientation, gender identity, gender expression, national or ethnic origin, marital status, age, mental or physical disability, pregnancy, familial status, economic status, veteran status or because of a perceived or actual association with any other persons within these protected classes.”

 Special Education Identification

+Students with permanent or temporary diagnosed needs may be supported in many ways, including general education and special education services.
+In some cases, students’ individual needs for instructional accommodations or modifications may be articulated in an Individual Education Plan or 504 Plan.
 Special education services are available at ISB to serve students who have been identified as eligible for these services.
 Students identified as eligible must meet the following two requirements:

-- Need specially designed instruction.
+- Need specially designed instruction as a result of the disability.

 Roles and Responsibilities